Microsheaves from Hitchin fibers via Floer theory: Fukaya categories and microsheaves

 \begin{example} $\mathrm{Fuk}(T^* S^1)$ is equivalent to the category of perfect dg modules for $k[t, t^{-1}]$.
 More generally, $\mathrm{Fuk}(T^* M)$ is equivalent to the category of perfect dg modules for the algebra of chains on the based loop space of $M$ \cite{Abouzaid-cotangent}. \end{example}

 When $Z$ is the gradient flow of some Bott-Morse function, the Liouville structure is said to be Weinstein.
-In this case $\L_W$ is a finite union of locally closed isotropic submanifolds.
+In this case, the core is a finite union of locally closed isotropic submanifolds.
 The cotangent bundle above is an example; the distance to the zero section gives the Bott-Morse function.
-Stein complex manifolds (with the plurisubharmonic witness providing the Morse function) yield more examples; in fact, all examples up to deformation \cite{Cieliebak-Eliashberg}.
+Stein complex manifolds (with the plurisubharmonic witness providing the Morse function) yield more examples.
+For a detailed study of these manifolds, see \cite{Cieliebak-Eliashberg}.

-There has been significant recent progress in understanding wrapped Fukaya categories of Weinstein manifolds \cite{GPS1, GPS2, GPS3}.
-The crucial fact for us is that the category $\mathrm{Fuk}(W)$ is now known to be equivalent to the category of microsheaves on $\L_W$ \cite{GPS3}.

-Let us recall from \cite{Kashiwara-Schapira, Shende, Nadler-Shende} the construction and properties of the category of microsheaves.
-Given a (complex of) sheaf $F$ on a manifold $M$, the microsupport $ss(F) \subset T^*M$ is the locus of directions along which sections of the sheaf fail to propagate.
-It is tautologically conical, and also known to be co-isotropic.
-The notion of microsupport of sheaves is developed in \cite{Kashiwara-Schapira}.

-\begin{example} In case $M$ is a complex manifold, and $F$ is the sheaf of solutions to a regular holonomic D-module, then $ss(F)$ agrees with the characteristic cycle of the D-module. \end{example}

-Let us write $\mathrm{Sh}(M)$ for the (dg unbounded derived) category of sheaves on $M$, and $\mathrm{Sh}_K(M)$ for the full subcategory of sheaves with microsupport contained in a conic locus $K \subset T^*M$.
-There is a sheaf of categories $\mu sh$ on $T^*M$ defined by sheafifying

-The notion of microsupport descends to $\mu sh$, and for conic $K \subset T^*M$ we write $\mu sh_K$ for the subsheaf of full subcategories on objects (micro)supported on $K$.
-It is natural to view $\mu sh_K$ as a sheaf on $K$.

-In \cite{Shende} it is observed that, by taking a high codimension embedding and thickening appropriately, any set $X$ equipped with the germ of a contact embedding can be equipped with a similar sheaf of categories $\mu sh_X$.
-(One checks that the only dependence on the embedding is through certain topological data identical to the choices necessary to define the Fukaya category.)
-This construction can be applied to Liouville manifolds by considering the embedding in the contactization $\L_W = \L_W \times 0 \subset W \times \R$ and defining $\mathfrak{Sh}(W) := \Gamma(\L_W, \mu sh_{L_W})$.
-In \cite{Nadler-Shende}, this category is studied in detail; in particular it is shown that (nonconic!) exact Lagrangians give objects of $\mathfrak{Sh}(W)$, and that $\mathfrak{Sh}(W)$ is constant along deformations of Weinstein manifolds.
-Best of all: